 Writing 5 Registration

-The details on the schedule for course election, course changes period, and add-drop period for a given term can be found on the Registrar's website.
-Advice on switching among Writing 5 courses during the course adjustment and drop-add periods can be found on our website on our switch page.
+The details on the schedule for initial course election, course changes period, and add-drop period for a given term can be found on the Registrar's website.
+Advice on switching among Writing 5 courses during the course changes and add-drop periods can be found on our website on our switch page.

 Writing 5 class size is limited to 16 to allow for individualized attention.
 Enrollment above the limit is never allowed in a Writing 5 course.
 Open slots are first-come, first-served.
 No waiting lists are maintained.

-Students must successfully complete Writing 5 and a First-year Seminar to fulfill the first-year writing requirement.
+Students must successfully complete Writing 5 or its approved equivalents to fulfill the first-year writing requirement and then complete a First-year Seminar (or Humanities 2) to complete the first-year seminar requirement.

 Writing 5 does not serve in partial satisfaction of the General Education requirements such as distributive requirements or the world culture requirement.